The future of work, a challenge of the present

 The future of work

-Future Trends Forum experts have analyzed the job environment, made recommendations about learning, re-skilling and up-skilling the workforce and corporate organizational needs.
-All this, aiming at a future of work that reaches new levels of competitiveness and resilience.
+The experts of the Future Trends Forum have analysed the workplace, proposing recommendations on training, reskilling and upskilling of professionals, and organisation of companies.
+All aimed at promoting a future of work that reaches new heights of competitiveness and resilience.

 What are the forces of change?

-The Future Trends Forum experts group the forces of change into four interconnected groups: More connected and better trained professionals, companies with a purpose in pursuit of the best talent, technology as an enabler of new ways of working and creator of new jobs, and a more socially and environmentally aware society.
+The experts of the Future Trends Forum group the forces of change into four major categories, interrelated with each other: More connected and more trained professionals, Companies with purpose and in search of the best talent, Technology that enables new ways of working and generates new professions and Society with more social and environmental awareness.

-These four forces, accelerated by the pandemic, lead us to a future of work where professionals are always learning new social and digital skills, and companies are increasingly aware of the especially important role they play for the wellbeing of society and the planet.
+These four forces, accelerated by the pandemic, lead us to a future of work with professionals in continuous training in social and digital skills and companies increasingly aware of the important role they play for the well-being of society and the planet.

 What are the forces of change?